MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 6. Finally, you enter some policy metadata: policy name, description, and issuer (Azure AD Tenant) display name
 ![app output - step 6](../media/develop/app-output-6.png)

-### See Also
-- link to some other good supporting stuff